-As defined here, structured funds include "guaranteed" and "protected" categories.
-A common form of structured funds aims to achieve a return profile that guarantees a minimum capital protection at maturity (face value of a bond less a Blue Chip index option premium) and to benefit from favourable equity market movements when index performance permits (i.e., when options are in the money at maturity).
-However, the range of underlying financial instruments and derivative products gives professional marketed to the general public, and particularly so in some European jurisdictions, since the mid-1990s and especially in the general climate of risk aversion following the market meltdown.
-These are typically closed-end funds offering specific payout profiles |based on the performance of a basket of reference assets and/or indices (e.g., equities, bonds, currencies or commodities and, more recently, hedge funds)."
-The investment objectives proposed by these products usually reflect technical considerations, like tax arbitrages to avoid tax on certain types of investment, or a more fundamental desire to offer exposure to risk (i.e., volatility) limited by principal protection.
-Although the most common funds of this type combine investments in zero coupon bonds with stock options based on broad market indices, the range of underlying financial instruments and derivative products gives professional promoters considerable creative freedom.
-For instance, around 35% of the authorizations for structured funds issued by the French regulator in recent months have been for funds with constant proportion portfolio insurance (CPPI).
+maturity (face value of the bond less the option premium) and benefit from favourable equity market movements when index performance permits (i.e. when options are in the money at maturity).
+However, the range of underlying financial instruments and derivative products gives professional promoters (usually investment banks) considerable creative freedom.
+For instance, around 35% of the authorisations for structured funds issued by the French regulator in recent months have been for funds with constant proportion portfolio insurance (CPPI).
 Unlike structured funds, CPPI funds do not set an unchanging asset allocation when they are created.
-Rather, they pursue a dynamic and active approach, often taking on debt and leveraging the portion of principal that is not constrained by the capital protection mechanisms associated with this type of product.7
+Rather, they pursue a dynamic and active approach, often taking on debt and leveraging the portion of principal that is not constrained by the capital protection mechanisms associated with this type of product.

-Structured CISs have experienced mixed fortunes, tasting little real success outside Asia and a number of European jurisdictions, including France, Spain, Belgium and Luxembourg.
-The rest of the world accounted for less than 10% of the market in 2004.
-In France, the growth of this type of product has been stunted in recent years by the adverse effects of misselling.
-While the rules for marketing structured funds have been improved, the initial popularity of these products in France, which lasted up to the end of the 1990s, has apparently faded, with AUM remaining below 7% of the total assets managed by non-money market CISs (Chart 6).
-Even taking into account the growth, especially in Germany, of investment certificates (or structured notes) which do not count as CISs and are thus less stringently regulated, particularly in Europe where they are usually marketed under the regime of the Prospectus directive8, total AUM in structured funds and certificates -although showing rapid growth in some jurisdictions- promoters considerable creative freedom.
-Recently, a number of structured ETFs have been marketed in Europe.
+Structured CISs have experienced mixed fortunes, tasting little real success outside Asia and a number of European countries, including France, Spain, Belgium and Luxembourg.
+The rest of the world accounted for less than 10% of the market in 2004 (Chart 6).
+In France, the growth of this type of product has been stunted in recent years by the adverse effects of mis-selling.
+While the rules for marketing structured funds have been improved, the initial popularity of these products in France, which lasted up to the end of the 1990s, has apparently faded, with AUM remaining below 7% of the total assets managed by non-money market CISs (Chart 7).
+Even taking into account the growth, especially in Germany, of investment certificates (or structured notes), which are unregulated products that do not count as CISs, total AUM in structured funds and certificates still seem low and are thought to make up less than 3% of assets in regulated funds managed in Europe.